 The day was hot, and the kids were a little crabby, so they complained that we were heading to the park instead of heading home after a semi-long day. but once we arrived and they saw all that Bluebird Park had to offer, they were very happy and excited to go out and explore.

-Bluebird Park is located a few blocks north of Pacific Coast Highway off of Bluebird Canyon Drive and Cress Street. it's a beautiful park with lots of play areas, shade and is somewhat enclosed so you can feel better about the kids running around.
+Bluebird Park is located a few blocks north of Pacific Coast Highway off of Bluebird Canyon Drive and Cress Street.
+It's a beautiful park with lots of play areas, shade and is somewhat enclosed with a fenced playground, so you can feel better about the kids running around.

-Bluebird Park Laguna Beach really is a special place to visit.the boys were excited to find fun slides along the walkway that they could slide down into the park from the top of the walkway.
-AWESOME!the slide are nice a big, so it was a blast going down them over and over.
+Bluebird Park Laguna Beach really is a special place to visit.
+The boys were excited to find fun slides along the walkway that they could slide down into the park from the top of the walkway.
+AWESOME!
+The slides are nice a big, so it was a blast going down them over and over.

-I haven't played on one of those since i was a little girl, and thought that most parks in California had banned these in playgrounds. but this rocket ship play structure is brand new, modern and most of all fun.there were also swings located next to it.
+I haven't played on one of those since i was a little girl, and thought that most parks in California had banned these in playgrounds. but this rocket ship play structure is brand new, modern and most of all fun.

-one of the most iconic things in Bluebird Park is this rainbow mosaic turtle sculpture. it is unique and beautiful, and just make you smile looking at it. the boys begged my to take picture of them sitting on it.
+One of the most iconic things in Bluebird Park is this rainbow mosaic turtle sculpture. it is unique and beautiful, and just make you smile looking at it. the boys begged my to take picture of them sitting on it.

-a big shady tree and tunnels to crawl through make this area feel like a fairytale. this might have been my favorite area of the park. it was quiet a serene. it made me wish i lived closer to this park, so i could enjoy some quiet afternoons here.
+A big shady tree and tunnels to crawl through make this area feel like a fairytale. this might have been my favorite area of the park.
+It was quiet a serene.
+It made me wish I lived closer to this park, so I could enjoy some quiet afternoons here.

-if you happen to be in Laguna Beach, or are looking for a great park to enjoy the day at, Bluebird Park is a fun one. unique, different and full of charm. it's one of the reasons why i love exploring Orange County. there are always new places to discover and something fun to do.
+If you happen to be in Laguna Beach, or are looking for a great park to enjoy the day at, Bluebird Park is a fun one. unique, different and full of charm. it's one of the reasons why i love exploring Orange County. there are always new places to discover and something fun to do.